cboudereau/ncraft19/README.md

 - You could join us at stand #6

 # Marty's timelines
-Here is (not accurate) timelines of of 1985's Marty and 2015's Marty :
+Here is (not accurate) timelines of 1985's Marty and 2015's Marty :

 ## Timeline 1 where 1985's Marty was there
 - 1985-10-21T10:05:00Z -> 1985-10-21T14:05:00Z